Rating 4.5 / 5 stars

 He is killed by a police officer for no reason.
 Khalil is innocent, and Starr watched him die.

 She kept it to herself, she didn’t want people to know she was there, her family were not sure if they should tell either.
 Until the police officer is not sentenced.
 Nothing happens to him, and it isn’t fair.
-Starr finally realises that her voice is her biggest weapon and she needs to use it to get justice for not only khalil, but for everyone who has been wrongfully killed.
+Starr finally realises that her voice is her biggest weapon and she needs to use it to get justice for not only Khalil but for everyone who has been wrongfully killed.

 Throughout the whole of this novel, Starr also struggles with her sense of identity.
-She acts as two different people depending on where she is.
+She acts like two different people depending on where she is.
 In Garden Heights, her home, Starr is normal, comfortable.
 At Williamson, her predominantly white school, she uses different words, she doesn’t act in any particular way, she keeps her head down.
 Until they find out that it was her with ‘the drug dealer’ who was shot by the police.

 Starr has to stand up for herself and drop the friendships that aren’t supporting her.

-In the end, the family move to a different area, after the mother finally convinces the father its for the best.
+In the end, the family move to a different area, after the mother finally convinces the father it’s for the best.
 They will always be a part of Garden Heights, but now at least they will be safer.
 After all, most of the shops have been burnt down and the neighbourhood has been trashed during the riots.